-The News Measures Research Project (NMRP), a research initiative led by Shepley Professor Philip Napoli, is a multi-pronged effort to develop assessment tools for local journalism that can be used in a variety of contexts, including professional practice, academic research, policy making/policy analysis, and grant-making strategy formulation and assessment.
+The News Measures Research Project (NMRP), a research initiative led by Shepley Professor Philip Napoli and research associate Asa Royal, is a multi-pronged effort to develop assessment tools for local journalism that can be used in a variety of contexts, including professional practice, academic research, policy making/policy analysis, and grant-making strategy formulation and assessment.
 These assessment tools cover three primary, inter-connected areas: 1) assessing the nature of journalistic content; 2) assessing the needs, interests, and preferences of local news audiences; and 3) assessing the health and rigor of the local news infrastructures in communities.

 Reports published by NMRP: